-1 Ves No. Headha DHA astablished any venittan anisyonaa maaadynas in addition 1.
+A. Public Housing 1.
 Yes No: Has the PHA established any written grievance procedures in addition to federal requirements found at 24 CFR Part 966, Subpart B, for residents of public housing?

+If yes, list additions to federal requirements below: Decisions of the Grievance Panel may be appealed to a designee of the Administrator.

+In addition, Grievance Procedures are developed for each redevelopment site that transition to private ownership.
+The BHA is currently working with residents and owners from these sites to create a consistent, universal Mixed Finance Site Grievance Procedure.

+Which PHA office should residents or applicants to public housing contact to initiate the PHA grievance process? (select all that apply) PHA main administrative office

+BHA Department of Grievances and Appeals

+Hearing Panel Coordinator

+52 Chauncy Street, 9 th Floor

+(617) 988-4579

+PHA development management offices

+Other (list below): For sites owned and managed by private companies (the "Mixed Finance" sites), management offices at those sites.

+winded I mande sites), management offices at those sites.

-If yes, list additions to federal requirements below: Since the BHA has designed the grievance procedures to comply with both state and federal requirements, one additional provision required by the Department of Housing and Community Development, the state agency that regulates state-funded public housing, has been extended to residents at federal developments too.
-Decisions of the Grievance Panel may be appealed to a designee of the Administrator.
-2. Which PHA office should residents or applicants to public housing contact to initiate the PHA grievance process? (select all that apply) PHA main administrative office BHA Department of Grievances and Appeals Hearing Panel Coordinator 52 Chauncy Street, 9 th Floor (617) 988-4579 PHA development management offices Other (list below) B. Section 8 Tenant-Based Assistance 1. ☑ Yes ☐ No: Has the PHA established informal review procedures for applicants to the Section 8 tenant-based assistance program and informal hearing procedures for families assisted by the Section 8 tenant-based assistance program in addition to federal requirements found at 24 CFR 982?
-If yes, list additions to federal requirements below: Please refer to Section 8 Administrative Plan Which PHA office should applicants or assisted families contact to initiate the informal review and informal hearing processes? (select all that apply) PHA main administrative office BHA Department of Grievances and Appeals 52 Chauncy Street, 9 th Floors (617) 988-4579 Other (list below)
+B. Section 8 Tenant-Based Assistance

+1. Yes No: Has the PHA established informal review procedures for applicants to the Section 8 tenant-based assistance program and informal hearing procedures for families assisted by the Section 8 tenant- based assistance program in addition to federal requirements found at 24 CFR 982?

+If yes, list additions to federal requirements below: Please refer to Section 8 Administrative Plan

+2. Which PHA office should applicants or assisted families contact to initiate the

+informal review and informal hearing processes? (select all that apply)

+PHA main administrative office

+BHA Department of Grievances and Appeals

+52 Chauncy Street, 9 th Floors

+(617) 988-4579

+Other (list below)